Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Business cycle dynamics

 \subsection{Racial disparities over the business cycles}

-Table \ref{tab:bizdata} presents the business cycle disparities in labor market outcomes between black and white workers.
-The top panel shows the dynamics of the racial unemployment rate gap, and the bottom panel shows the dynamics of the average wage.
-Cyclicality is measured by the correlation between the variable and real GDP.
-Volatility is calculated by the standard deviation of the variable relative to the standard deviation of real GDP.
+Table \ref{tab:bizdata} displays the labor market outcome disparities between black and white workers over the business cycle.
+The top panel presents the dynamics of unemployment rates for both groups, while the bottom panel shows the evolution of average wages after adjusting for composition bias.
+In this table, volatility is defined as the standard deviation of a variable relative to that of real GDP, and cyclicality is measured as the correlation between the variable and real GDP.

-\textbf{Unemployment rate:} We use monthly data from the Current Population Survey (CPS) from 1996 to 2014 to calculate the black-to-white unemployment rate difference.
-We then log the values and apply the HP filter with a smoothing parameter of 1600 to extract cyclical components.
-We find that the racial unemployment rate gap is countercyclical, widening during recessions and narrowing during expansions.
-It has a relative volatility of 9.71.
+\textbf{Unemployment rate:} We use quarterly data from the Current Population Survey (CPS) from 1996 to 2014 to calculate the business cycle dynamics of unemployment rates.
+The statistics are computed using log deviations from an HP-filtered trend with a smoothing parameter of 1600.
+We find that both black and white unemployment rates are countercyclical, although the black unemployment rate is slightly less cyclical and less volatile than the white rate.
+These findings align with \citet{nakajima2021monetary}.
+In addition, the black-white unemployment rate gap is itself countercyclical: it widens during recessions and narrows during expansions, indicating that black workers see a larger unemployment increase in recessions but a faster decrease in expansions.
+This result is consistent with the countercyclical gap documented by \citet{cajner2017racial}.